Dollywood’s Harvest Festival & Great Pumpkin LumiNights 2026

 • Wildflower Hikes: Witness the blooming of wildflowers in the national park, especially on trails like the Alum Cave Bluffs.

 • Dollywood Opening: Dollywood, a popular theme park, typically opens in March with exciting rides and entertainment (including a visit from Dolly herself and a parade).
+Dollywood usually does a Music Festival during March and into April.

 • Springfest Events: Join in the festive atmosphere with special events and blooming flowers throughout Pigeon Forge and Gatlinburg.